tolumide-ng/userFeedback/README.md

 -   The application is properly tested(Unit tests) using
     -   [Jest](https://jestjs.io/), and
     -   [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)
+        You can find tests in the same folders as the components or modules.
+The tests usually are in the format of `*.spec.tsx`

 ## How does this application work